isokissa/pico-wf/README.md

 The *contents* directory contains.

 * look&feel template (css)
+* the *site.config* file which describes the configuration of the site, what are the pages included and what are the supported languages.
+The site will be consistency-checked against the configuration specified in this file.
 * the *.page* files containing the page metadata
 * Multiple *.text* files for all pages, each language has own *.text* file.
 There can be also files containing individual articles.

 Look at the *site* directory for example.
 Make your own contents by imitating the example.

+#### Purpose and format of *site.config* file

+*site.config* file lists all the pages of the site and all the supported languages.
+The format of *site.config* file is as follows:

+    pages: p1, p2, p3 ...
+    languages: en,English; fi,Suomi

+There can be any number of spaces between separators and words.

 #### Purpose and format of *.page* file